jungih/pur-beurre-django/readme.md

 - Search products from its own database

 __01.04.2019__
-- update command added for manage.py
+- 'update' command added for manage.py